Last week this headline hijacked my attention:

 It’s a great time for the English language.

 Sometimes we just don’t have the right tool for the job for expressing ourselves.
 I’m a big fan of building vocabulary, but there are moments when no existing word accurately conveys our idea.
 Maybe it’s because we’re trying to describe something new in the world.
-Maybe we need cathartic release and a laugh at the same time.
-Maybe the available choices just don’t grab or persuade our audience.
+Or we need cathartic release and a laugh at the same time.
+Sometimes the available choices just don’t grab or persuade our audience.

 As you may remember from your days on the elementary school playground and last semester’s analysis of the ad hominem fallacy, calling people names is neither personally appealing or especially effective in persuasion and argumentation.
 They are often a last resort for people who have run out of ideas and are desperate to say something.